IntelSmartEdge/docs/components/telemetry/telemetry.md

 Prometheus is configured to scrape metrics related to VMs operated by KubeVirt by default.
 #### 21.09 and the availability of Prometheus Dashboard

-Users coming from Openness environment might be surprised by the lack of Prometheus Dashboard http endpoint running on port 3000.
+Users coming from Openness environment might be surprised by the lack of Prometheus Dashboard http endpoint running on port 30000.
 Due to security constraints for 21.09, the NodePort access to Prometheus dashboard is disabled.
-User concerned with this change can re-enable the NodePort (details for that will be presented in "How To" section) or use [port-forwarding feature](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/), forwarding port 80 of prometheus-server service.
+User concerned with this change can re-enable the NodePort (details for that will be presented in "How To" section) or use [port-forwarding feature](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/), forwarding port 9090 of prometheus-prometheus service.

+Since 22.03 Prometheus dashboard can be enabled before the installation by setting the `telemetry_prometheus_nodeport_expose` to  `true`.
+By default it would expose the service on port `30000`, this value can be changed by setting the
+`telemetry_prometheus_nodeport` variable to desired port value.

 ### Grafana